 Though not exactly a new concept, archetypes were perhaps best defined by Carl Jung, a Swiss psychologist and psychiatrist, and once pupil of Sigmund Freud.
 Ask a thousand people to describe something and you will get a thousand different responses, depending on the experiences and beliefs of the individual.
 The interpretation of God, for instance, will vary from person to person and at no... read more

 What Are Variables?
 Essentially we can think of variables in computer memory as boxes sitting on a shelf.
 With boxes we can put things in and take them out again, or we can just look inside a box and see if anything is there.
 The same goes for variables; we place data in them and can take it out or look at it, as required.
-Although all data in a computer is effectively the same thing (a series... read more
+Although all data in a computer is effectively the same... read more

 How can I learn programming? (answer)